blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 [sentinel] temp=24.3C
 ```

 Then the host powers off for the sample interval and the monitor goes quiet. `INA228 FAIL` or `NTC open/shorted` messages indicate a wiring problem on those sensors.
-If the INA228 init fails, both INA228 readings (voltage and current) are skipped for that sample — the summary accumulates only valid samples.
+If the INA228 init fails, both INA228 readings (voltage and current) are skipped for that sample; the summary accumulates only valid samples.

 ### 7.2 Modules